smoke-you/pyLiveKML/README.md

 # Contributions

 While I've done a fair bit of testing, particularly with the revision from 0.0.4 to 1.0.0, I have no doubt that there are bugs.
-If you encounter something that needs to be fixed, please let me know via a [Github](https://github.com/smoke-you/pyLiveKML) Discussion topic and/or a PR.
+If you encounter something that needs to be fixed, please let me know via a [Github](https://github.com/smoke-you/pyLiveKML) Issue, Discussion topic and/or PR.